Group Secret-Key Generation using Algebraic Rings in Wireless Networks: Simulation Results using EM-EM Algorithm on the A-SQGSK Protocol

-As a generalization of results presented in Fig. \ref{fig:aqsgsk_emem_b_1}, in Fig. \ref{fig:aqsgsk_emem_b_2}, we also present the key rate offered by the A-SQGSK protocol to synthesize a group secret-key with entropy of $b = 2$ bits per real sample.
+As a generalization of results presented in Fig. \ref{fig:aqsgsk_emem_b_1}, in Fig. \ref{fig:aqsgsk_emem_b_2}, we also present the key rate to synthesize a GSK with entropy of $b = 2$ bits per real sample.
 In this context, $b = 2$ implies that the quantizer $\mathcal{Q}_{b}$ divides the CSR samples (which take $2^{\frac{m}{2}}$ levels) at each user into $2^{b}$ zones in order to arrive at consensus.
 Similar to the case of $b = 1$, the quantizer design continues to maintain an upper bound on the mismatch rate of $10^{-2}$.
-However, the mismatch rate corresponds to symbol-error rate since the synthesized key is over the alphabet $\mathcal{C}$ containing $4$ values.
-The plots presented in Fig. \ref{fig:aqsgsk_emem_b_2} show that inferences drawn by observing Fig. \ref{fig:aqsgsk_emem_b_1} continue to hold when $b = 2$.
+However, the mismatch rate corresponds to SER since the synthesized key is over the alphabet $\mathcal{C}$ containing $4$ values.
+The plots show that inferences drawn by observing Fig. \ref{fig:aqsgsk_emem_b_1} continue to hold when $b = 2$.
 We have also verified that the entropy of the generated keys is $2$ bits per real sample.
 At lower SNR values, the proposed EM-EM algorithm was unable to generate non-zero key rate satisfying entropy of $2$ bits per sample and a mismatch rate of $10^{-2}$.
-One of the reasons for this behavior is the discrete nature of CSR.